effector/effector/CONTRIBUTING.md

 # Contributing

 We are open to and grateful for, any contributions made by the community.
-By contributing to Effector, you agree to abide by the [code of conduct](https://github.com/effector/effector/blob/master/CODE_OF_CONDUCT.md).
+By contributing to effector, you agree to abide by the [code of conduct](https://github.com/effector/effector/blob/master/CODE_OF_CONDUCT.md).

 ## Reporting Issues and Asking Questions